AdrianChemicz/IoT-clock-project/README.md

 Project phases:
 1. I created PC driver which use FTDI chips and emulate interfaces of microntroller like GPIO, I2C, SPI and UART.
 I chosed LPC111X as target microcontroller.
-I planed build final project on LPC1115.
+I planed build final project on LPC1115 microcontroller.

 2. Using emulated microcontroller interfaces I wrote drivers for LCD with ILI9325 controller, driver for touch screen with ADS7843 controller,